 It was not possible to obtain accurate data on the average production cost of costume jewellery sold in the EU (in order to base estimation on the incremental production cost of substituting lead in costume jewellery).
 However, data were available on the value of costume jewellery imported into the EU.
 This could be used as a proxy of the production cost (taking into account the various mark-ups/margins on production cost).
-According to CBI (2009), the import value of costume jewellery imports to the EU (including intra EU imports) is $\{0.352 \text{ billion}\}$ (import volume, including intra EU imports = 1.04,590 tonnes).
-Assuming an equal value per tonne between all costume jewellery imports and non-intra EU imports, then the import value of non-intra EU imports is (1.04590 tonnes) to 1.04590 tonnes).
+According to CBI (2009), the import value of costume jewellery imports to the EU (including intra EU imports) is €2.352 billion (import volume, including intra EU imports = 104,590 tonnes).
+Assuming an equal value per tonne between all costume jewellery imports and non-intra EU imports, then the import value of non-intra EU imports is (70000 t \div 104590 t) x €2.352 billion = €1.574 billion per annum.

-Based on the number of articles of costume jewellery imported into the EU estimated earlier at 1.4 billion articles per annum, the average value of an imported costume jewellery article is $(1.574 \div 1.4) = €1.12$ in 2007 price level, being €1.19 in 2010 price level.
+Based on the number of articles of costume jewellery imported into the EU estimated earlier at 1.4 billion articles per annum63, the average value of an imported costume jewellery article is $(1.574 \div 1.4) =$ €1.12 in 2007 price level, being €1.19 in 2010 price level4.
 This figure is used in the subsequent analysis as an anchor for the estimation of incremental production costs (taking into account markups/margins, etc) for imported costume jewellery.

 For EU produced fashion jewellery Table 11 was used as the basis for estimating the average cost of jewellery in the market segment that is likely to be relevant for the analysis.
-It was shown that the average price of a relatively cheap (under $\in$ 30) jewellery item was $\in$ 7 (including VAT).
+It was shown that the average price of a relatively cheap (under ≤ 30) jewellery item was ≤ 7 (including VAT).
 Adjusting this cost to 2010 price level and removing the VAT, a comparable cost to imported items was established.
-The same $\in$ 7 per jewellery item was used in the cost analysis for domestically produced jewellery.
+The same ≤ 7 per jewellery item was used in the cost analysis for domestically produced jewellery.
 It should be noted that there are more expensive fashion jewellery made in the EU.
 However, these are likely to be of such a (high) quality that they would not contain lead.